-iNavX has been been one of the most popular marine navigation apps for iOS devices for year.
-Given we are currently offering a promotional bundle of an iNavX subscription with the purchase an a WiFi enabled AMEC B600W or a CAMINO-108W, we are providing detailed instructions for configuring the devices and iNavX.
+iNavX has been been one of the most popular marine navigation apps for iOS devices for years and in this article we are providing detailed instructions for configuring the devices and iNavX.

 iNavX has a number of advanced features and has always supported the display of AIS targets overlaid on raster or vector navigation charts.
 In addition to AIS support, iNavX includes an anchor alarm, collision alarms and the ability to display additional vessel information such as heading and depth.
 Selecting the AIS vessel icon displays additional information about the target.
 One subscription will allow the user to install and use iNavX on both iPads and iPhones.
 The iNavX app can use a variety of chart types with the NOAA raster charts for the US included with the iNavX subscription.
 Navionics vector charts are also available for an additional charge.